Debt Consolidation (what to consider + real life stories included)

 Avoiding debt in the future

-The last thing you want to do is put all your hard work into clearing the debt, only to succumb to temptation or poor money management which puts you right back where you started.
+The last thing you want to do is put all your hard work into clearing the debt, only to succumb to temptation or poor money management, which will put you right back where you started.

 That’s why we want to give you something that can help you take your personal finances to the next level: The Ultimate Guide to Personal Finance.
 In it, you’ll learn how to: